Chocolate Truffle Mousse

 - Flavored with just vanilla is lovely, but adding some orange or coffee liqueur would also complement the chocolate flavor.

-- First, you add a bit of the lighter ingredient into the heavier ingredient.
-At this point you can whisk them together.
+- First, you add a bit of the lighter ingredient to the heavier ingredient.
+At this point, you can whisk them together.

 - Then to fold, use a rubber spatula and in a circular motion, scrape a spoonful of the mixture from the bottom of the bowl and bring it to the top, then turn the spatula over, before beginning again.

-- Repeat over and over until all white streaks to disappear without compacting the mixture.
+- Repeat over and over until all white streaks disappear without compacting the mixture.

 - Plan ahead as this chocolate truffle mousse needs some chilling time.

-- Garnish with whipped cream, berries, grated chocolate and/or chocolate curls.
+- Garnish with whipped cream, berries, grated chocolate, and/or chocolate curls if serving to company.

-- Cranberry Apple Pie with Grand Marnier Whipped Cream – Creative Culinary
+- Cranberry Apple Pie with Grand Marnier Whipped Cream from Creative Culinary

 - Tunnel of Mousse Cake